 There is also an add-in called “iTunes Outlook Addin”.
 There is no need to disable this add-in.

-The issue can also occur on Outlook 2003 and Outlook 2007.
-Add-in removal instructions for those versions can be found here; Enable/Disable add-ins
+The issue can also occur in Outlook 2007.
+Add-in removal instructions for that version can be found here; Enable/Disable add-ins

 - Outlook not closing

-If, after closing, Outlook continues to run in the background (outlook.exe process is visible in the Processes tab of the Windows Task Manager), then see; Outlook does not close after you install iTunes or another add-in
+If, after closing, Outlook continues to run in the background (outlook.exe process is visible in the Processes tab of the Windows Task Manager), then see; Outlook doesn’t close.